Consejo Estatal de Estudiantes de Medicina: Origin

-It appeared with the beginning of democracy, and years after it received its biggest impulse working as a state organism which coordinated the mobilisations of “6=0”, against the lack of vacancies in the public system for doctors without specialty.
+It appeared with the beginning of democracy, and years after it received its biggest impulse working as a state organism which coordinated the mobilizations of “6=0”, against the lack of vacancies in the public system for doctors without specialty.

 Organization Chart

 General Assembly

 The supreme governing body of the association is the General Assembly (GA), which is made up of representatives of each of the 40 university medical faculties in Spain (31 of them are at public universities and 9 at private universities).
 Each representative has an equal vote in the GA, irrespective of the number of students they represent.
 The agenda for each GA meeting is agreed in advance.
 Decisions are generally taken by absolute majority of the votes submitted, though in some cases the Association's Statutes may require a two-thirds majority.

 Executive board

 This is the visible face of the organization, which entrusts with the expected tasks during the interassembly period, the events’ assistance, the media's statements, etc. It is chosen by democratic and secret vote of the representatives.
 It is conformed by Presidency, Vice-Presidency of Internal Tasks, Vice-Presidency of External Tasks, General Secretary and Treasury.
 The post are currently held by: